So, like many of you, I used to suffer from insomnia.

 Thank you very much.

-This happens every day by every governor in every state.
+Now, you might say, Hannity, they've incentivized this happens every day by every governor in every state.

-And if you look at the case that we highlighted this week of Joe Max, Joe Max Higgins, the guy from the Golden Triangle, who is in Mississippi, and he brought a tire plant to his state, and he brought an engine production company to his state, and he brought a steel mill to his state, and he bought brought a drone manufacturer to his state.
+And if you look at the case that we highlighted this week of Joe Max, Joe Max Higgins, the guy from the Golden Triangle, who is in Mississippi, and he brought a tire plant to his state, and he brought an engine production company to his state, and he brought a steel mill to his state, and he brought a drone manufacturer to his state.

 I mean, yeah, sewers are expensive and it's expensive to build roads, but it's not that expensive.

-And they did it inexpensively because they had to, because they didn't have the extra money to throw around because so many people in the Golden Triangle were unemployed, but they built it, they built the roads, they built the sewers, And in particular, they built the extra power grid that actually made the deal possible with the steel company that now has created about thirteen hundred jobs in the Golden Triangle.
+And in particular, they built the extra power grid that actually made the deal possible with the steel company that now has created about 1,300 jobs in the Golden Triangle.

 And they decided to build there because there was that partnership.

-Is that a certain investment of g that to me is the best use of government money.
+That to me is the best use of government money.

-Now they've got they're now getting a million dollars in tax revenue that they never saw before.
+Now, they're now getting a million dollars in tax revenue that they never saw before.

-Former Speaker of the House, Duke Gingrich is with us.
+Former Speaker of the House, Duke Gingrich, is with us.

-His best selling book, of course, is called Treason.
+His best-selling book, of course, is called Treason.

-Saturday, um this Saturday at two PM, he's gonna be at Mount Vernon so signing books, and uh I gotta give you a lot of cra I I keep hearing your crowds are massive at every one of these book signings.
+I keep hearing your crowds are massive at every one of these book signings.

 Congratulations.